 In Jakarta, we run a travelling resources centre - the SOS Playbus - which offers a new way to learn and play.
 For many of the children the Playbus visits, new books are a rarity, while the hands-on workshop-style development methods the Playbus delivers are an entirely new experience for these children.

 On the morning of 26 December 2004, a devastating tsunami caused by a massive earthquake struck coastal areas around the Indian Ocean.
-More than 130,000 people died in Indonesia and thousands of children were separated from their parents.
+130,000 people died in Indonesia and nearly 40,000 were reported as missing.
+Thousands of children were separated from their parents.
 The coastline between the cities of Banda Aceh and Meulaboh was the worst-affected area and many families fled the peninsula to seek refuge in nearby Medan.

-SOS Children was one of the first NGOs to offer support to the survivors in Aceh province after the tsunami struck and we continue to provide long-term assistance in the area.
+SOS Children's Villages was one of the first NGOs to offer support to the survivors in Aceh province after the tsunami struck and we continue to provide long-term assistance in the area.
 Many children were orphaned and the loss of homes, infrastructure and possessions continues to affect communities.

 Life in SOS Children's Villages Indonesia